skoh7645/apposody-stack-creation/stack-creation.md

 EOF
 ```

-The above will start a flask application (`app`) and the import and python files the user writes into it so that they are part of the server.
+The above will start a flask application (`app`) and then import any python files the user writes, so that they are part of the server.
 That's all we need to do for the server side!

 ### Write our sample Hello World application in the template directory